HarshkuMaR18-code/Emoji_Prediction_from_Texts/README.md

-# 😊 Emoji Prediction from Text using NLP and Deep Learning
+# 😊 Emoji Prediction from Text

 ## 📌 Overview

-Emoji Prediction from Text is a Natural Language Processing (NLP) project that automatically predicts the most appropriate emoji for a given sentence.
-The model uses pre-trained GloVe word embeddings and LSTM neural networks to understand the semantic meaning and context of text before assigning an emoji label.
+Emoji Prediction from Text is a Deep Learning and Natural Language Processing (NLP) project that predicts the most suitable emoji for a given sentence.
+The model uses pre-trained GloVe word embeddings and LSTM networks to understand sentence meaning and classify text into emoji categories.

-This project demonstrates how deep learning can enhance text-based communication by making emoji recommendations based on sentence meaning rather than simple keyword matching.
+This project demonstrates how word embeddings and sequence models can be used to build intelligent and context-aware emoji recommendation systems.

 ---

 ## 🚀 Features

-* Predict emojis directly from text sentences.
+* Predict emojis from text sentences.
-* Uses pre-trained GloVe 50-dimensional word embeddings.
+* Uses pre-trained GloVe 50-dimensional embeddings.
 * Stacked LSTM architecture for sequence learning.
 * Experiment tracking with MLflow and DagsHub.
-* End-to-end NLP and Deep Learning workflow.
+* End-to-end NLP pipeline from preprocessing to prediction.
-* Handles unseen words through semantic word representations.

 ---